 Award: $200-600, to be spent within the fiscal year of award

 Nomination Deadline: Two application deadlines per year: Oct 2, Feb 21.

 - Brief description of the research project including an itemized budget and all figures, tables, and bibliography (maximum of 2 pages) — the project description should be written by the student in consultation with the faculty advisor and be crafted around the student’s particular research question.
 Applications that exceed this page limit will not be reviewed.

 - One-page letter of support from nominating faculty member.
-The faculty advisor submits all materials as a single PDF document to the Chair of the Undergraduate Studies Committee, [[opkers,Oli Kerscher]].
+The faculty advisor uploads all materials as a single PDF document.
+Upload instructions will be provided in an email sent by the Chair of the Undergraduate Studies Committee.

-- The next application deadline is Feb 17 2018.
-This includes applications for the summer.
-And please remember that all funds must be spent within this fiscal year—so plan ahead for summer work!
+- Application deadlines are as indicated above.
+Please follow instructions provided in the solicitation email sent to Biology instructors.
+The Feb 21, 2020 deadline includes applications for the summer.
+Please remember that all funds must be spent within this fiscal year—so plan ahead for summer work!